 Summary of key data quality issues

 The NNAPEDCD includes episode-level data on patients presenting to emergency departments in Australian public hospitals.
-The data supplied are based on the NAPEDC NMDS and include demographic information, administrative information, information on triage category as well as information on waiting times for treatment and length of time to the completion of the presentation.
+The data supplied are based on the NAPEDC NMDS and include demographic information, administrative information, information on triage category as well as information on waiting times to commencement of clinical care, duration of clinical care and length of emergency department stay.
 Since 2013–14, the NNAPEDCD has included information on patient diagnoses.

 The NNAPEDCD includes data for each reference year from 2003–04 to 2014–15.

 The AIHW is a major national agency set up by the Australian Government under the Australian Institute of Health and Welfare Act 1987 (Cwlth) to provide reliable, regular and relevant information and statistics on Australia’s health and welfare.
 It is an independent statutory authority established in 1987, governed by a management board, and accountable to the Australian Parliament through the Health portfolio.

 The AIHW aims to improve the health and wellbeing of Australians through better health and welfare information and statistics.
 It collects and reports information on a wide range of topics and issues, ranging from health and welfare expenditure, hospitals, disease and injury, and mental health, to ageing, homelessness, disability and child protection.

 The AIHW also plays a role in developing and maintaining national metadata standards.
 This work contributes to improving the quality and consistency of national health and welfare statistics.
 The Institute works closely with governments and non-government organisations to achieve greater adherence to these standards in administrative data collections to promote national consistency and comparability of data and reporting.

 One of the main functions of the AIHW is to work with the states and territories to improve the quality of administrative data and, where possible, to compile national data sets based on data from each jurisdiction, to analyse these data sets and disseminate information and statistics.